osstech-jp/mailman/src/mailman/handlers/docs/dmarc-mitigations.rst

 ``anonymous_list``
    If True, no mitigations are ever applied because the message is already From: the list.
-``dmarc_moderation_action``
+``dmarc_mitigate_action``
-   The action to apply to messages From: a domain publishing a DMARC policy of reject and possibly quarantine or none depending on the next two settings.
+   The action to apply to messages From: a domain publishing a DMARC policy of reject or quarantine or to all messages depending on the next setting.
-``dmarc_quarantine_moderation_action``
-   A flag to apply the above dmarc_moderation_action to messages From: a domain publishing a DMARC policy of quarantine in addition to domains publishing a DMARC policy of reject.
-``dmarc_none_moderation_action``
+``dmarc_mitigate_unconditionally``
-   A flag to apply the above dmarc_moderation_action to messages From: a domain publishing a DMARC policy of none, but only when dmarc_quarantine_moderation_action is also true.
+   A Flag to apply dmarc_mitigate_action to all messages, but only if dmarc_mitigate_action is neither reject or discard.
 ``dmarc_moderation_notice``
-   Text to include in any rejection notice to be sent when dmarc_moderation_action of reject applies.
+   Text to include in any rejection notice to be sent when dmarc_policy_mitigation of reject applies.
 This overrides the bult-in default text.
 ``dmarc_wrapped_message_text``
-   Text to be added as a separate text/plain MIME part preceding the original message part in the wrapped message when dmarc_moderation_action of wrap_message applies.
+   Text to be added as a separate text/plain MIME part preceding the original message part in the wrapped message when a wrap_message mitigation applies.
 If this is not provided the separate text/plain MIME part is not added.
-``from_is_list``
-   The action to be applied to all messages for which dmarc_moderation_action is none or not applicable.
 ``reply_goes_to_list``
    If this is set to other than no_munging of Reply-To, the original From: goes in Cc: rather than Reply-To:.
 This is intended to